How Holographic is the Dark Energy? A Spline Nodal reconstruction approach: Methodology

 \subsection{Nodal reconstruction framework}

 In this work, we adopt a nodal approach to reconstruct the function $f(z)$, which generalizes several holographic DE models.
 This approach is not limited to any functional mechanism and has a broader perspective on the flexibility of the function form, extracted through a Bayesian mechanism.
 The reconstruction is based on interpolations through a discrete set of redshift nodes $\{z_i\}$ with the corresponding amplitudes $\{f_i =f(z_i)\}$.
 Then these nodes are connected using linear, quadratic, or higher-order splines.
 In this work, as a proof of the concept, we explore linear and quadratic splines, with node positions uniformly spaced in redshift. \begin{itemize} \item Linear interpolation connects pairs of consecutive nodes with straight segments.
 It is simple and preserves monotonicity between nodes, but may produce discontinuities in the first derivative. \item Quadratic spline interpolation uses piecewise parabolic curves that ensure the continuity of the function and its first derivative, offering a smoother reconstruction. \end{itemize} We consider reconstructions with 0, 1, 2, and 3 nodes, corresponding to increasing levels of flexibility in the modeling of the function $f(z)$.
 The redshift positions of the nodes are fixed and uniformly distributed in the range $z \in [0, 2.5]$, as shown in the horizontal axis of Figure~\ref{fig:nodal}.
 At the same time, their amplitudes $f_i$ may vary along the vertical axis as indicated by the vertical arrows.
 These variations particularly affect the evolution of the associated $\omega_{\rm{de}}(z)$, as shown in Figure~\ref{fig:combined_omega_de} for the cases of 0 to 3 nodes.
-We let for future analysis the inclusion of more nodes and variations on the positions.
+A key motivation for extending the reconstruction beyond the 2-node case comes from the features revealed in the DESI BAO and combined DESI+supernova datasets \cite{DESI:2024aqx}.
+The public DESI analyzes, particularly DESI indicate that the effective dark-energy equation of state (EoS) exhibits statistically significant departures from a simple linear evolution in scale factor \cite{DESI:2025zgx}.

+These results display a quadratic-like bending in $\omega_{\rm de}(z)$, with mild but non-negligible curvature centered around intermediate redshifts ($z \sim 0.5$--$1$).
+Such curvature cannot be captured by linear interpolations or by 0--2 node constructions, which effectively impose a linear or nearly linear evolution on $f(z)$ and, consequently, on $\omega_{\rm de}(z)$.
+In particular: